-This book provides an easy to read concise introduction to accounting.
+This intro to accounting book is easy to read and concise.
 The book is designed to help small business owners, accounting students, bookkeepers and non profit managers grasp the fundamentals they need to interpret and analyze financial statements.
 No prior accounting or business background is needed to understand the material in this book.

 For the person who has no knowledge of accounting and wants to understand the very basics this book is indeed a good brief introduction.
 The author makes a good point of the fact that most introductory accounting texts spend a great deal of time covering the basics of transaction entry.
 In today’s marketplace the software packages take care of these details of ensuring double entry occurs and the entries balance.
 When that information is removed you end up with the very basics of accounting including the basic accounting equation, cash and accrual accounting, receivables and payables, fixed assets, inventory, and financial statements.
 Explained at a level that a reader with no previous knowledge of accounting can follow the author does provide a mercifully brief introduction that is only the basics needed for everyday work.